RenderKit/ospray/doc/api.md

   ---------------- -----------------------------------------------------------
   : Framebuffer channels constants (of type `OSPFrameBufferChannel`), naming optional information the framebuffer can store.
-These values can be combined by bitwise OR when passed to `ospNewFrameBuffer` or `ospFrameBufferClear`.
+These values can be combined by bitwise OR when passed to `ospNewFrameBuffer`.

 If a certain channel value is _not_ specified, the given buffer channel will not be present.
 Note that OSPRay makes a clear distinction